Bill To Protect Consumers Against Surprise Medical Bills Passes First Committee

 A couple years ago, his son was involved in a serious accident.
 He was taken to an in-network hospital, but was later billed for doctor services that were out of network.

-Instead of billing his insurance company, Woodward said doctors billed his son directly, and eventually put the bill in for collections.
+Instead of billing his insurance company, Woodard said doctors billed his son directly, and eventually put the bill in for collections.

 “Doctors seem to take an approach that it is easier to put pressure on the consumer than the insurance company,” he said.
 “That’s not fair.”